lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-transmittedbitmap title='Optimized Bitmap format'}

-{{Fig-Bitmap-Win}} shows an example of an SCHC ACK with FCN ranging from 6 down to 0, where the Bitmap indicates that the second and the fifth SCHC fragments have not been correctly received.
+{{Fig-Bitmap-Win}} shows an example of an SCHC ACK with FCN ranging from 6 down to 0, where the Bitmap indicates that the second and the fifth SCHC Fragments have not been correctly received.

 ~~~~
                      6 5 4 3 2 1   0 (*)